joelvonrotz/joelvonrotz.github.io/content/projects/_index.md

   My summaries from my fourth semester of the bachelor of electrical engineering at HSLU Lucerne.
 {% end %}

+{% box(link="/downloads#semester-6" title="Semester 6") %}
+  My summaries from my sixth semester of the bachelor of electrical engineering at HSLU Lucerne.
+{% end %}

 </div>

 ## Bikepacking 🚲